FAQs for VirusScan Enterprise 8.x

 Why are files with a .CSV extension included in the default list of file types scanned by the VSE On-Access Scanner?

-Though these files contain only passive text data, Intel Security includes detection for files with a .CSV extension because malicious binary data can be included in such files to exploit potential Buffer Overflows in the program that processes the data.
+Though these files contain only passive text data, the product includes detection for files with a .CSV extension because malicious binary data can be included in such files to exploit potential Buffer Overflows in the program that processes the data.

 Does the On-Access Scanner have Rootkit detection abilities?